carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 -------------------

 This function-like macro takes a single identifier argument that is the name of an attribute.
-It evaluates to 1 if the attribute is supported or 0 if not.
+It evaluates to 1 if the attribute is supported by the current compilation target, or 0 if not.
 It can be used like this:

 .. code-block:: c++